 - Get alerted with actionable intelligence on hyper-local and locally global events, small or large, with the potential to impact your organization

-The Importance of Hyperlocal Reporting for Critical Event Management (CEM)
+The Importance of Hyperlocal Reporting for CEM

 How hard can it be?
-Only a small fraction of social media signals contain precise geolocation data.
+Only a fraction of social media signals contain precise geolocation data.
 Teasing out the exact location of an event can be challenging.
-Most solutions relying on AI or algorithm solutions rely on heuristics and best guesses that frequently place the event blocks if not miles from where the event actually occurred.
+Most solutions relying on AI or algorithm solutions rely on heuristics and best guesses that frequently place the event blocks if not miles from where the event occurred.

 If all three services are in concert, we double-check the text of the signal to ensure the information in the text comports with the identified location and we move on to the next step in our validation process.

-In each of these instances, it is highly unlikely that systems relying solely on algorithms would be able to precisely and accurately place these risk events leaving operators and decision-makers with more work to do.
+In each of these instances, it is unlikely that systems relying solely on algorithms would be able to precisely and accurately place these risk events leaving operators and decision-makers with more work to do.